terminalcloud/apps/docs/pwire.md

 ## Usage

 Just spin-up your container based on this snapshot and click over "Check your installation here".
-Login with your admin credentials and start using Process Wire.
+Login with your admin credentials and start using ProcessWire.

 ### Credentials: